 • For solopreneurs and startups, a standalone VoIP provider like Ooma is an excellent option due to its simple setup and feature-rich business phone system.

-• Phone.com shines with its flexible calling plans, allowing users to mix pay-as-you-go and unlimited call options—perfect for those with light phone usage.
+• Phone.com shines with its flexible calling plans, which let users mix pay-as-you-go and unlimited plans—perfect for those with light phone usage.

-• I recommend Vonage for companies that want to incorporate communication tools directly into their applications and workflows.
+• I recommend Vonage for companies looking to integrate communication tools directly into their applications and workflows.

-Skype’s shutdown ended one of the original internet communication tools.
+Skype’s shutdown marked the end of one of the original internet communication tools.
 But it also opened the door to more powerful, flexible alternatives.